FitzAfful/MockingProject/MockingProject/Modules/DependencyInjection/DI-README.md

 let dependency: Dependency = locator.resolve()
 ```

+## Conclusion
 There are libraries around like [Resolver](https://github.com/hmlongco/Resolver), [Swinject](https://github.com/Swinject/Swinject) and [Cleanse](https://github.com/square/Cleanse) which create use cases based on the Service Locator pattern for much more complex situations so you can check them out.
+In the controllers in this module, I use Resolver and Swinject.. each with it's view model and Controller in it's simplest form so its easy to understand.

 For extensive reading, check out